 • Leaves may become dry, brittle, or curl upwards

-• Issue appears during mid veg or early flowering
+• The issue appears during mid-veg or early flowering

 • You are growing in coco coir or using soft water